kubeshop/tracetest/docs/docs/deployment/docker.md

 In this form, Tracetest runs in parallel to your Dockerized application, allowing you to interact with your app and its traces, create and run tests over them, etc.

-After installing the CLI, go ahead and run:
+After installing the CLI, run:

 ```bash
 tracetest server install